Overview Of Membrane Processes

 Polymer membranes are sensitive to both polar and chlorinated solvents, as well as to high oil fractions.
 This limits their applications.
 For more diagnostic, analytical and biomedical applications, polyvinylidene difluoride membranes are preferred.

 To overcome this, membranes prepared from zirconia show better separation performance.
 These have higher flux, less fouling and higher oil rejection (Higgins et al., 1994; Yang et al., 1998).
-Micorfiltration membranes are also available in silicon and silicon nitride and various metals and are described as microsieves (van Rijn & Elwenspoek, 1995 van Rijn, 2004) .
+Microfiltration membranes are also available in silicon and silicon nitride and various metals and are described as microsieves (van Rijn & Elwenspoek, 1995 van Rijn, 2004).
+Ceramic membranes have gained wide use especially in the fruit juice processing industry.

 Housings For Filtration Units

 Stainless steel housings are used for cartridge membrane systems.
-The common materials are 304 and low carbon 316L stainless steels. best performance is assured with electropolishing.
+The common materials are AIS 304 and low carbon AIS 316L stainless steels.
+Best performance is assured with electropolishing.
 This technology means that surface irregularities are removed.
-The surface area is reduced as a result.
+The surface area is reduced though as a result.
 There is also better resistance to contamination and corrosion.

 Calculations For Microfiltration